higgsfield/np-hard-deep-reinforcement-learning/README.md

-# deep reinforcement combinatorial optimization
+# combinatorial optimization with deep reinforcement learning - IPython tutorials
+using neural networks and reinforcement learning
 This tutorial demonstrates technique to solve combinatorial optimization problems such as the well-known travelling salesman problem.
 The method was presented in the paper [Neural Combinatorial Optimization with Reinforcement Learning](https://arxiv.org/abs/1611.09940).

 The Algorithm applies the pointer network architecture wherein an attention mechanism is fashioned to point to elements of an input sequence, allowing a decoder to output said elements.
 The network is trained by reinforcement learning using an actor-critic method.